Apple iPhone 4S (4s*) 8, 16, 32, 64 GB Specs

 On September 12, 2012, Apple dropped the price of the 16 GB carrier-locked model to US$99 with a two-year contract and dropped the unlocked and contract-free option to US$549.

-Finally, on September 10, 2013, Apple introduced a lower capacity 8 GB model that is US$0 in the US locked to AT&T, Sprint, or Verizon with a two-year contract.
-This model is US$450 if unlocked and contract free.
+Finally, on September 10, 2013, Apple introduced a lower capacity 8 GB model that was US$0 in the US locked to AT&T, Sprint, or Verizon with a two-year contract.
+This model was US$450 if unlocked and contract free.
+It was discontinued entirely on September 9, 2014.

-Unfortunately, Apple has manually blocked the unlocked model from working on CDMA networks.
+Unfortunately, the unlocked model is manually blocked from working on CDMA networks.

 *For those interested in the smallest of details, Apple quietly changed the name of the iPhone 4S to iPhone 4s (lower case) on September 10, 2013, presumably for consistency with the iPhone 5s models introduced at the same time.